zeek/zeek-docs/doc/script-reference/attributes.rst

 .. note::

-   In order to support expiration timeouts, Zeek associates a timer with each container element.
-For containers with many members, Zeek needs to keep an eye on the amount of effort spent tracking those timers.
+   In order to support expiration timeouts, Zeek associates a timer with each container that weeds out stale entries.
+For containers with many members, Zeek needs to keep an eye on the amount of effort spent expiring elements.
 It does this via three configurable properties:

    * :zeek:see:`table_expire_interval` specifies how frequently Zeek checks a container's members.
 The interval establishes an upper bound on how long it